Harlock123/TAIGridControlDLL/README.md

  to the way it was used under VB6 you are out of luck.
 This grid will even expose doubleclick events directly on the cell ( Wow what a concept )

+### Version 2.0.7.0
+- Change the Excel output dialog to contain a new feature OPEN FILE WHEN SAVED option that is Checked by default This will attempt to execute the file that was just saved to the users system.
+Resulting in that file being opened in the registered application for XLXS files.
+(Usually thats Excel but can be other things like Libra Office for example)

+- Removed the 6 things in the SORT context menu and now just has ASCENDING and DESCENDING.
+Will attempt to Sort dates first the numbers and finally ASCII in that order.
+So as to not be confusing as it was with seperate sort options for dates and number as well as ASCII text..

 ### Version 2.0.6.0
 - Augmented the new **TAIGridControl.TaiGridColContentTypes GetColumnType(int ColNumber)** to
 differentiat Numbers between integer types and floating point types.